A City Councillor since 2002, Lorrie Williams has been an active educator in New Westminster for over 20 years.

 Following a year and a half teaching in East Africa, Lorrie was moved to action by the situation faced by young women.
 She created the Canadian Harambee Education Society in 1985 which provides sponsorships to high school girls to receive an education.
 Today over 600 girls are sponsored.

 Her commitment to the local community is evident through roles as the past Director of the Royal City Humane Society, President of the New Westminster Symphony Society, first female President of the New Westminster Kiwanis Club, and involvement with the Homeless Coalition.
-Lorrie’s outstanding service has been recognized with numerous awards including the Avon Woman of Distinction Award, the Humanist Heroine Award from the American Humanist Association, and the Governor General’s Meritorious Service Medal.
+Lorrie’s outstanding service has been recognized with numerous awards including the Avon Woman of Distinction Award, the Humanist Heroine Award from the American Humanist Association, the Queen’s Diamond Jubilee medal, and the Governor General’s Meritorious Service Medal.
 Also, Humanist Canada recently named her Humanist of the Year.

 In addition to her volunteer work, Lorrie is the Provincial Marriage Commissioner for the New Westminster area.
 Lorrie has a son Glenn, and three grandsons Saber, Austin and Devon.